Profiling stellar environments of gravitational wave sources: Results

 For binaries in a \textit{circular orbit} around an SMBH with Schwarzschild radius $R_{\rm s}$, the kinematic parameters along our LOS depend on the mass of the SMBH ($M_{\rm SMBH}$), the radius of the circular orbit ($R$), and $\cos \vartheta$ (see Figure~\ref{fig: co_ord_sys}).
 We use the first three derivatives of LOSV, viz.
-LOSA, LOSJ, and LOS snap (LOSS), to uniquely determine these quantities\footnote{Note that $M_{\rm SMBH}$ and $R$ will still be degenerate with $\iota_{\mathrm{out}}$ and this degeneracy can not be broken even if we consider one more derivative.
-Similar degeneracies exist between the environment/orbit parameters, and $\iota_{\mathrm{out}}$, for all scenarios considered in this work.
-We set $\sin \iota_{\mathrm{out}} = 1$ throughout; thus, the relative errors in the inference of environment and orbit parameters should be thought of as lower limits.}.
+LOSA, LOSJ, and LOS snap (LOSS), to uniquely determine these quantities. $M_{\rm SMBH}$ and $R$ will still be degenerate with $\iota_{\mathrm{out}}$ and this degeneracy can not be broken, even if we consider one more derivative.
+Similar degeneracies exist between environment/orbit parameters and $\iota_{\mathrm{out}}$ for all scenarios considered in this work.
+We set $\sin \iota_{\mathrm{out}} = 1$ throughout; thus, the relative errors in the inference of environment and orbit parameters should be thought of as lower limits.
+An alternative would have been to assume an uninformative prior on the inclination, which would increase the uncertainty in the inference of environment and orbit parameters by a factor of a few.